Throughout the Betwixt Series I’ve emphasized that shamanism isn’t called ‘fire in the head’ for no reason.

 I’ve been wondering why I’m not very emotional lately.
 In fact, life has been so level that I wondered if I’m depressed.
 Except that life is good.
 I’m relaxing into it.
 I’m challenging myself in needed directions and flowing with the insecurities and jubilation such new territory brings.
 So why am I not overrun with emotion about this newfound stability?
 I am feeling.
 There is no lack of feeling…

-Then I considered… what if this is the way life is when your neurotransmitters are finally balanced?
+Then I considered… what if this is the way life is when your Endocannabinoid System is finally balanced?
 What if this balanced state is the way functional polarity feels?
 Given my history of chronic depression, it would make sense that I don’t recognize it.
 Whatever it is, it’s manifesting in livelihood, productivity, motivation, the ability to feel comfortable creating myself as I want to be and not as I feel I should be, for others or for my contrived self.
 Life really is pretty good.

 Realizing that fact, I’m left pondering: how much of depression is habit?
 How much of it was me getting to this point of balance before, sensing the lack of drama, and creating one to fill the FEELINGS void?
 What I’m noticing is that I don’t act out of emotion anymore.
 I no longer REact to everything predominantly at an emotional level, and that is saying a lot for a Moon girl (I’m a Cancer).
 I spent my early life’s development priding myself on my ability to feel beyond empathy (to feel others as if perceiving their feelings) to connecting directly with the feelings of others.
 I took on so much crap that wasn’t mine, and what was mine I dressed up in lace and had tea parties with (I’m dead serious here– I used to personify my feelings as invisible playmates and talk with them).
 For me sliding into the feeling state of all things and walking around in their shoes (I do love shoes) was a way of life.
 Even my own emotional dynamics I played and replayed so many times my synaptic response couldn’t have been anything BUT a seratonin rut.
 I gave it nowhere else to go, even when it asked.
 I don’t fault myself too much for that masochistic behaviour.
 That learning process and heightened state of being sensitized me to parts of life and myself that I would have been too insecure to feel otherwise.